-If you’re looking to get away for a few months with nothing but your essentials and an RV, there are some things you need to know.
-You might be unsure of how to choose the best location or how much it will cost to live out of your RV full-time for a few months.
-Depending on where you want to spend your getaway and a few other variable costs, RVing full-time for a while is probably a lot more affordable than you think.
-It’s also one of the best ways you can spend your vacation.
+If you’re looking to get away for a few months or even longer with nothing but your essentials and an RV, there are some things you need to know.
+You might be unsure of how to choose the best location or how much it will cost to live out of your RV full-time.
+Depending on where you want to spend your time and a few other variable costs, RVing full-time is probably a lot more affordable than you think.
+It’s also one of the best ways to travel, vacation or retire.

 Once you decide on a destination, do a little research.
-Some RV parks and campgrounds will let you stay long-term, but most have a maximum amount of days you can be parked at the same site.
+A few RV parks and campgrounds will let you stay long-term, but most have a maximum amount of days you can be parked at the same site.
 Maximum stay times are usually about 7-14 days.
 So, you’ll probably have to move to a few different locations each month.
-This will allow you to experience changes of scenery on your 3-month RV getaway, all the while allowing enough time to explore and relax at each location.
+This will allow you to experience changes of scenery during your RV travels, all the while allowing you enough time to explore and relax at each location.

 There are many costs to consider and work into your budget before parking your RV somewhere long-term.
 Most costs are variable and depend on how comfortably you want to live.
-For two people living in an RV full-time, the cost can be about $2,275 per month.
+For two people living in an RV full-time, the average cost is about $2,275 per month.

-For starters, RV parks with full hook-ups usually range between $30-$50 per night, while campgrounds with full hook-ups tend to range between $15-$25 per night.
+For starters, RV parks with full hook-ups usually range between $30-$50 per night.
+Campgrounds with full hook-ups tend to range between $15-$25 per night.
 That means you could be paying anywhere from $450 to $1,500 per month on an RV site.
 But remember, this all depends on where you choose to stay.

-Your gas cost will be a little harder to calculate, since it will all depend on the gas prices in your area and how many miles you intend on traveling to get to your destination.
+Your gas cost will be a little harder to calculate since it will all depend on the gas prices in your area and how many miles you intend on traveling to get to your destination.
 You also need to consider how many times you’ll be changing RV sites each month.
 Also, factor in whether or not you’ll be driving around in the area for other activities.
-Typically, gas costs per month tend to be anywhere from $250-$400.
+Typically, your gas cost per month will be between $250-$400.

 Groceries and eating out are also dependent on your lifestyle.
 Most full-time RVers feeding two people will spend about $500-$600 on groceries and eating out each month.
 Food is a good area to save money.
 Making your own meals will save you a lot of money each month, compared to eating at local restaurants.
 You might have to show some self control because eating out can be tempting in new places.